molepigeon/think-2406-lab/3_logging/configure_a_kubernetes_cluster_to_forward_logs_to_.md

 5. Set up the cluster environment.
 Run the following commands:

     a.
 Get the command to set the environment variable and download the Kubernetes configuration files.
+Run the following command.
+When the download of the configuration file is finished, a command is displayed.

         ```
         ibmcloud ks cluster-config CLUSTERNAME
         ```

-        When the download of the configuration files is finished, a command is displayed.

     b.
 Copy and paste that command in your terminal to set the KUBECONFIG environment variable.

     **Note:** Every time you log in to the IBM Cloud Kubernetes Service CLI to work with clusters, you must run these commands to set the path to the cluster&#039;s configuration file as a session variable.
 The Kubernetes CLI uses this variable to find a local configuration file and certificates that are necessary to connect with the cluster in IBM Cloud.

 6. Deploy the LogDNA agent: